GauravPandeyLab/ensemble_integration/README.md

 ### Interpretation by EI

 Similar to the above step, we will run `train_base.py` and `ensemble.py` again, with option `--rank True`, to train the EI by the whole dataset.
-All  these results will be created in `feature_rank` folder.
+All  these results will be created in `path/model_built` folder.

 We first generate the local feature ranks (LFR) by the following:

-	python train_base.py --path [path] --rank True --writeModel True
+	python train_base.py --path [path] --rank True

 This step will generate a new folder `feature_rank` under the data path, which contains a dataset merged with a pseudo test set only for interpretation purposes.

-From the `analysis/performance.csv` generated before (`--rank=False`), we may determine the performance of the ensembles by the Nested-CV setup.
-We suggest using the best-performing ensemble for EI, eg `S.LR`, `CES`,  `Mean` etc. So we may run generate the local model rank (LMR) by the following:
+From the `path/analysis/performance.csv` generated before (`--rank=False`), we may determine the performance of the ensembles by the Nested-CV setup.
+We suggest using the best-performing ensemble for EI, eg `S.LR`, `CES`,  `Mean` etc. So we may generate the local model rank (LMR) by the following:

-	python ensemble.py --path [path] --ens_for_rank [ensemble algorithm] --rank True --writeModel True
+	python ensemble.py --path [path] --rank True --ens [ensemble algorithm]

 After these two steps for calculating LFR and LMR, we may run the ensemble feature ranking by the following:

-	python ensemble_ranking.py --path [path] --ensemble [ensemble algorithm]
+	python ensemble_ranking.py --path [path] --ens [ensemble algorithm]

-### Loading EI models
+### Saving and loading EI models
-While performing the interpretation of EI model, both local models and EI models were also saved. (`--rank True --writeModel True`)
+We may save both local models and EI models for further inference by setting `--writeModel True` for both `train_base.py` and `ensemble.py`
+Local models were saved by:

+	python train_base.py --path [path] --writeModel True

+Similar to the model interpretation, our target of interest would be the best-performing ensemble for EI.
+So we may save the ensemble model by the following:

+	python ensemble.py --path [path] --writeModel True --ens [ensemble algorithm]

-Loading local models and make base prediction to new dataset (the `model_path` would be the `path/feature_rank`):
+Loading local models and make base prediction to new dataset (the `model_path` would be the `path/model_built`):

 	python load_models.py --data_path [new dataset path] --model_path [model path] --local_predictor True

 We suggest using the best-performing ensemble for EI (eg `S.LR`, `CES`, `Mean` etc.) known from Nested-CV setup.
 We can use the saved ensemble model to perform integrative prediction, after obtaining the base prediction of new dataset:

-	python load_models.py --data_path [new dataset path] --model_path [model path] --ens_model [ensemble model]
+	python load_models.py --data_path [new dataset path] --model_path [model path] --ens [ensemble model]

 After this step, `prediction_scores.csv` containing predictions of new dataset is generated in `data_path/analysis` folder.